Your journey through the Airport

 All black cabs that use the hackney cab rank located directly outside the terminal building accept credit cards for payment for onward travel from the Airport.

-Cleaning throughout the terminal will take place continually with a particular focus on those areas regularly used by passengers such as handrails, washrooms, luggage trolleys etc. In addition, all operational escalators have been fitted with Ultra-Violet cleaning devices to ensure that handrails are kept clean at all times.
-Deep cleaning throughout the terminal building will take place each evening.
+Cleaning throughout the terminal will take place continually with a particular focus on those areas regularly used by passengers such as handrails, washrooms, luggage trolleys etc. Deep cleaning throughout the terminal building will take place each evening.